 💰 10 Key Cost Factors for Commercial Flat Roof Leak Repairs

 Fixing a flat roof leak involves several layers of complexity.
 To budget effectively, it’s important to understand the major factors that impact the overall cost.
+Key roof repair cost factors—such as the type of roofing material, roof size, and extent of damage—play a crucial role in estimating expenses and planning for repairs.
 Here’s a detailed breakdown:

 1. Inspection and Diagnostics